 What is Ransomware?

 Ransomware is one of the latest forms of malware plaguing the Internet today.
 In a ransomware scenario, a user’s system is held hostage until the user agrees to pay the proposed ransom through BitCoin or other hard to trace online payment method.
-These ransoms can range anywhere from a few hundred dollars to over tens of thousands of dollars!
+These ransoms can range anywhere from a few hundred dollars up to tens of thousands of dollars!
+Okay, so we know that it is bad, but how do we prevent ransomware?

-Ransomware disguises itself as a legitimate file.
-It will typically spread through email attachments, infected programs, and compromised websites.
+Ransomware attacks disguise themselves as legitimate files.
+They will typically spread through email attachments, infected programs, and compromised websites.
 One of the most common delivery systems is phishing spam.
-Once they’re downloaded and opened, they can take over the victim’s computer; these attacks target multiple platforms, including both Mac and PC operating systems.
+Once they’re downloaded and opened, they can take over the victim’s computer; these ransomware attacks target multiple platforms, including both Mac and PC operating systems.

 Challenges with Ransomware